 My name is Kathy.
 I live in Helensburgh in Scotland.
 It’s northwest of Glasgow, on the banks of the Clyde.
 From here, you can drive ten minutes to Loch Lomond in all it’s glorious midgieness, and you can see Ben Bouie, a hill/mountain (it’s a hill) from our house, when it’s not covered in clouds.
-As of January 2017, Practical Kat is my full-time business (yay!), however I also enjoy working as a freelance medical market research transcriber.

 As a teenager deciding what to ‘do with my life’, I had to choose whether to pursue a creative education or a scientific one.
 In the end, I figured, I could always learn the creative stuff later but I probably wouldn’t be able to do that with the science.
 So I went to university to study Natural Sciences, and following that, did a PhD in Geochemistry (if you’re suffering with insomnia, you can read my thesis here).
-Alongside this, I was always doing bits and bobs creatively in my time “off”.

 Fusing is great, but it wasn’t long before I discovered glass beads, and caught the lampworking bug.
 Luckily, fusing and lampwork aren’t mutually exclusive, and I now use my lampwork skills to make murrine for fusing designs.